Skip to content

 Thinking About Studying in English?
 Here's Everything You Need to Know.

-Students must also have a valid visa before they will be accepted.
-This generally requires the creation of a blocked account holding at least €11,904 and purchasing some form of health insurance.
-And it will also be necessary to send a copy of your passport, along with a few passport photos.
+Students, especially those from non-EU countries, must also have a valid visa before they can enter the country to start their studies.
+This generally requires creating a blocked account holding at least €11,904 and purchasing some form of health insurance.
+You must also send a copy of your passport, along with a few passport photos.

 5. Writing Your Motivation Letter for University